deepstreamIO/deepstream.io-website/docs/00-tutorials/00-concepts/30-security.md

 ---
 title: Security Overview
-description: How encryption, authentication and permissioning work together
 ---

 Security in deepstream is based on three interrelated concepts:

   - encrypted connections
   - user authentication
   - granular permissions

 Here's how they work together: